 At Highbury we are proud to have pupil representatives that take part in regular School Council meetings.
-The School Council is in place so that all pupils have a voice and are involved in decisions about the school that directly affect them.
+The School Council is in place so that all pupils have a voice and are involved in decisions about the school that directly affect them and are meaningful to them.

 How are the School Council members elected?